RRSP DECISIONS AND CHOICES

 - Other Government Programs - For TFSAs neither contributions or withdrawals hit your tax return.
 They never impact your qualification of different government support programs.
 But contributions to RRSPs decrease reported income and may increase benefits from the Child Tax Credit and GST Credit.
 Withdrawals from RRSPs in retirement increase reported income and reduce income-tested benefits like OAS and GIS.

 - US Dividends - The tax treatment of US dividends differs between RRSPs and TFSAs.
-RRSPs are considered retirement vehicles under which tax treaties allow no tax withholding on distributions.
+RRSPs are considered retirement vehicles under which tax treaties allow no tax withholding on distributions crossing the border.
 But TFSAs are not in this class.
 15% taxes will be withheld.
 There is no mechanism for getting it back.
 In a normal taxable account, you recover the taxes paid on your income tax return.
 But you file no income tax return for your TFSA.
 The withholding is a permanent loss.